wildpeaks/2015-json-scenegraph/README.md

 ### 3. Repeating `_type` vs repeating `Shape`

-> `_type` because it produces less deep structures.
+> **_type** because it produces less deep structures.
 >
 > [More details and comments](https://github.com/wildpeaks/json-scenegraph/issues/3)

 ### 4. `"_children": "Shape"`+ no `_type` vs Array of `{"_type":"Shape"}`

-> The **Array** because it allows MFNode of multiple types of nodes, not just one type.
+> **Array** because it allows MFNode of multiple types of nodes, not just one type.
 Also it's more explicit when a type has multiple MFNode properties.
 >
 > [More details and comments](https://github.com/wildpeaks/json-scenegraph/issues/4)

 ### 5. `_type` vs `type`

-> `_type` because some VRML nodes already have a property `type`, plus underscore is a common naming convention in Javascript for special/private fields.
+> **_type** because some VRML nodes already have a property `type`, plus underscore is a common naming convention in Javascript for special/private fields.
 >
 > [More details and comments](https://github.com/wildpeaks/json-scenegraph/issues/5)

 ### 6. MFVec3f: `[1,2,3,4,5,6]` vs `[[1,2,3],[4,5,6]]`

-> `[1,2,3,4,5,6]` because it's [like VRML & X3D](http://www.web3d.org/documents/specifications/19775-1/V3.2/Part01/fieldsDef.html#SFVec2fAndMFVec2f), less deeply nested, and easier for WebGL [Typed Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays).
+> **[1,2,3,4,5,6]** because it's [like VRML & X3D](http://www.web3d.org/documents/specifications/19775-1/V3.2/Part01/fieldsDef.html#SFVec2fAndMFVec2f), less deeply nested, and easier for WebGL [Typed Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays).
 >
 > [More details and comments](https://github.com/wildpeaks/json-scenegraph/issues/6)